Black Talon: M1152 Special Purpose

 Following the United States Army's selection of the SIG Sauer P320-derived M17 pistol in the Modular Handgun System competition, the Army announced two new 9mm rounds would be adopted alongside the gun: the M1152 Ball, a 115 grain full metal jacket round "for use against enemy personnel, for training, and for force protection"; and the M1153 Special Purpose, a 147 grain jacketed hollow-point round "for use in situations where limited over-penetration of targets is necessary to reduce collateral damage."
 The latter hollow-point round is conspicuously similar to the Black Talon and Ranger T-Series, though Winchester only stated it was designed to "maximize performance based on the government specification set out in the request for proposal."
 Both the round and the firearm have subsequently been adopted by all branches of the United States Armed Forces, except for the Coast Guard.

 In popular culture

 A fictionalized version of the Black Talon bullet called the "Black Death" is used by Hank Schrader in a pivotal scene in the Breaking Bad episode "One Minute".

+In E.R., Season 8, Episode 10, “I’ll Be Home for Christmas,” a Black Talon bullet injures a six year old boy.
+Doctor Romano identifies the bullet by its razor sharp fragments.

 Black Talon bullets are used by The Professor in the 1997 anime film City Hunter: Goodbye My Sweetheart.

 Black Talon bullets are referenced in season 1, episode 15 of Law & Order: Special Victims Unit.

-The Black Talon bullet is referenced in The Mountain Goats album Bleed Out, in the track "First Blood".
+Black Talon bullets are referenced in The Mountain Goats album Bleed Out, in the track "First Blood", where they are erroneously called armor-piercing.

-Black Talons are mentioned in The Notorious B.I.G. album Ready to Die, in the track "Warning".
+Black Talon bullets are mentioned in The Notorious B.I.G. album Ready to Die, in the track "Warning".

+Black Talon bullets are mentioned in 50 Cent's track "When It Rains It Pours" from the soundtrack of his autobiographical film.

 Black Talon bullets are mentioned in the song "sameolemeek" by Meek Mill.

+In Tess Gerritsen's novel Body Double, a murder victim is killed with a Black Talon bullet.

+In the Preston & Child novel White Fire, Stacy Bowdree, an ex-USAF Captain, says she has a couple of Black Talons for the would-be assassin of another character (Corrie Swanson).